This is the first in a series of articles on our “Home Office Challenges App (HOCA)”, using Apache Kafka, Kubernetes and StencilJS.

 For someone working in Software Development, the time between active projects can sometimes be quite challenging.
 You may not know exactly what to do, or how to prioritize it.
 And before you have produced something meaningful, a new project might already be coming along.
 On the other hand, such transition periods can be a great time to learn new skills, improve those you already have and share knowledge with your co-workers.

-After some careful planning, our developers Andreas, Christof, Florian, Kyle and Oliver decided that adding a non-technical colleague could further improve the project’s flow, so they contacted me for the position of project manager.
+After some careful planning, our developers Andreas, Christof, Florian, Kyle and Oliver decided that adding a non-technical colleague could further improve the project’s flow.
+That’s why they contacted me for the position of project manager.

 I will now give a short overview of the project’s Technology Stack.